 Employees of the District, OSERS and Educational Service Unit #19 are required to contribute 9.78% of their annual salary to OSERS.
 Neb.
 Rev. Stat. §79-9,113 (1)(c) (Supp.
-2016) provides that contributions by the District in any fiscal year shall be the greater of 101% of employee contributions (9.878% of member salaries), or the actuarial determined contribution rate to maintain the solvency of OSERS using a closed thirty-year amortization period.
+2018) provides that contributions by the District in any fiscal year shall be the greater of 101% of employee contributions (9.878% of member salaries), or the actuarial determined contribution rate to maintain the solvency of OSERS using a closed thirty-year amortization period.

 The actuarial determined contribution using a closed thirty-year amortization period as required by Neb.
 Rev. Stat. §79-9,113 (1)(c) (Supp.
-2016) resulted in an additional required contribution of \$12,750, which was contributed by the District during the year ended August 31, 2017.
+2018) resulted in an additional required contribution of \$18,862.
+Total additional contributions made by the District during the year ended August 31, 2018 amounted to \$18,900.

-The State of Nebraska contributes 2% of the employees' compensation.
+The State of Nebraska contributes 2% of the employee's compensation.
 Administrative costs of OSERS are financed through investment earnings.